DIGITAL & WIDE-FORMAT PRINTING

 How Does Digital Printing Work?

 Conventional printing makes use of wet ink, and transfers a print image via printing plates, but digital printing is much different.
-In digital printing, an image is made ready for printing after using a complex group of formulas and numbers, which capture the print image in pixels.
+In digital print, an image is made ready for printing after using a complex group of formulas and numbers, which capture the print image in pixels.
 Then a digitized image is used to manage the transfer of toner, ink, and exposure so as to reproduce any image which you want to print.
 Most digital printers are either toner-based printers or inkjet printers, and the inkjet printer manages to produce an image by mapping tiny droplets of ink directly onto a paper surface.
 When toner is used, a fine, plastic-based powder produces dots that are even smaller than an inkjet printer, and which are transferred in a dry state onto a print surface.

 What Are the Advantages of Digital Printing?

 There are a number of advantages provided by digital printing, including the tremendous flexibility it provides.
-You can make any kind of changes to artwork all throughout your printing process, with no trouble whatsoever.
+You can make any kind of changes to artwork all throughout your process, with no trouble whatsoever.
 You also have flexibility in choosing the print material you want to use for your project.
 Generally speaking, digital printing is much more cost-effective when your project involves a small volume of pieces, but it’s not quite as cost-effective when you’re running a large volume.
 When you need a really fast turnaround on your project, digital printing is definitely the process to choose, no matter how many pieces you intend to print.

 What are the Disadvantages of Digital Printing?

-One of the disadvantages of digital printing is that the color quality is not as good as it would be with offset printing.
+One of the disadvantages of digital printing is that the color quality is not as good as it would be with offset.
 This is because digital printing uses a combination of just four colors, those being magenta, yellow, cyan, and black, to get as close as possible to any colors you’re using in your artwork.
 Offset printing on the other hand, uses a color system which is capable of matching colors in your artwork with precision.
 One more disadvantage of digital printing is that the color doesn’t get absorbed by the paper like it would be in offset printing.
 Whenever print areas get folded or cut, it’s possible that cracks might be left in the ink, and this would degrade your image.

 Why is Digital Printing Cheaper?